 Create Your Very Own Miniature Garden Patio

-Before your begin to build the patio, have your1 inch to 1 1/4 inches deeper than ground level, depending on the depth of your patio material.
+Before your begin to build the patio, have your soil surface 1 inch to 1 1/4 inches deeper than ground level, depending on the depth of your patio material.
 The bottom 1/2 inch of the cleared area will be filled with dry grout mix.
 When the patio is done, it should be even with the surrounding ground, so adjust the cleared depth accordingly.
 Create the S or U shape of your garden bed from your chosen design.

 - Dry miniature patio mix, about 1 pound